-Our Voice Center represents a state-of-the-art, multidisciplinary collaboration between laryngology (a subspecialty of ear, nose, and throat medicine devoted to voice, airway, and swallowing) and speech pathologists who specialize in treatment of voice disorders.
-Fellowship trained laryngologist and laryngeal surgeon Aaron D. Friedman, MD, provides medical and surgical treatment for laryngeal problems in concert with our team of voice pathologists who provide vocal behavioral and rehabilitative therapy.
+Our Voice Center represents a state-of-the-art, multidisciplinary collaboration between laryngology (a subspecialty of ear, nose, and throat medicine devoted to voice, airway, and swallowing) and speech pathologists who specialize in the treatment of voice disorders.
+Our providers provide medical and surgical treatment for laryngeal problems in concert with our team of voice pathologists who provide vocal behavioral and rehabilitative therapy.

 From casual voice users to high-level professional singers and actors to those with vocally demanding professions, such as teachers, attorneys, salespeople, members of the clergy and physicians, we specialize in treating patients with all forms of voice disorders and difficulties and a wide range of laryngeal conditions.
 Our goal is to deliver the most advanced, professional medical care to those with voice disorders in the greater Chicago area and beyond.

 Each of our Voice Center locations contains state-of-the-art laboratories that allow us to identify subtle features in the singing and speaking voice.
 Computerized voice analysis includes obtaining the acoustic signal (frequency and intensity) and the aerodynamic measures (pressure and airflow) for every patient.
 These instrumental measures provide key information about breathing, voicing, resonance, and vocal fold health.
 The laryngeal function study is a part of every initial voice evaluation.

 Our expertise results not only from specialized training and experience in vocal disorders of the larynx (voice box) but also from sophisticated diagnostic and treatment equipment that is unique to the field of laryngology.
 Symptoms of a problem involving the larynx can include:

 - A raspy, rough or hoarse sounding voice

 - Strained or tremulous voice